-A new permitted development right has been brought into law and comes into force at the end of August/start of September.
+A new permitted development right has been brought into law and came into force at the end of August.

 Class ZA will allow for the demolition of a single detached building that was in existence on 12 March 2020 and that was used for office, research and development or industrial processes, or a free-standing purpose-built block of flats, and will allow it to be replacement by an individual detached block of flats or a single detached dwelling house.